jprendes/docker-desktop-shim-manager/README.md

 ## Usage

-Make sure to ename "Use containerd for pulling and storing images" in the Docker Desktop settings.
+Make sure to enable "Use containerd for pulling and storing images" in the Docker Desktop settings.

 ![Docker Desktop Settings](settings-screenshot.png)